-- 1. Youth who are 18 or 19 years of age and have not yet reached 20 years of age; - Currently in an out-of-home placement under an Indiana court order or was formerly in an out-of-home placement through an Indiana court order on the day of his or her 18th birthday;
+- 1. Youth who are at least 18 but have not yet reached 21 years of age; - Currently in an out-of-home placement under an Indiana court order or was formerly in an out-of-home placement through an Indiana court order on the day of his or her 18th birthday:

-Note: Older youth placed in the state of Indiana under a court order for an Interstate Compact on the Placement of Children (ICPC) do not qualify for CC.
-Indiana wards placed out of state and who do not intend to reside in Indiana upon turning 18 are also ineligible for CC.
+Note: Older youth placed in the state of Indiana under a court order for an Interstate Compact on the Placement of Children (ICPC) are not eligible for CC.
+Indiana wards placed out of state and who do not intend to reside in Indiana upon turning 18 are also not eligible for CC.

 - 3. Continuously meet one (1) of the following: - a.
-Enrolled in a secondary education institution or a program leading to an equivalent credential, or enrolled in an institution which provides post-secondary or vocational education, - b.
+Enrolled in a secondary education institution or a program leading to an equivalent credential, or enrolled in an institution which provides post-secondary or vocational education. - b.
 Participating in a program or activity designed to promote employment, - c.
 Employed for at least 80 hours per month, or - d.
-Incapable of performing any of the activities described above due to a medical condition documented in the youth's case plan; and - 4.
+Incapable of performing any of the activities described above due to a medical condition documented in the youth's case plan. - 4.
 Have signed a Voluntary Collaborative Care Agreement between Older Youth and the Department of Child Services (SF 55159) that covers his or her specialized Transition Plan for Successful Adulthood (SF 55166).
 See separate policy, 11.22 Voluntary Collaborative Care (CC) Agreement.

-A youth is ineligible to participate in Collaborative Care:
+A youth is ineligible to participate in CC:

-- 1. On or after the youth's 20th birthday; - 2.
+- 1. On or after the youth's 21st birthday; - 2.
 When the youth fails to continuously maintain eligibility requirements as provided in the policies or rules adopted by DCS; or consult with the DCS Staff Attorney who may file a motion to dismiss.